s33ding/AWS/README.md

 ![BOTO3](https://miro.medium.com/max/720/1*uNoiNd5PbcdzErdMhRhNlQ.png)

-I am working to put more things in this repository not related to directly do Boto3, like some templates for AWS Lambda.
+I am working to put more things in this repository not related directly to Boto3, like some templates for AWS Lambda.